-Beginning January 1, 2005, French resident individuals will only be taxed on half of the dividends they receive and, in addition to the annual allowance that is already applicable, will be entitled to a tax credit equal to 50% of the dividend (the "Tax Credit").
-The Tax Credit will have a cap of \notin 230 for married couples and members of a union agreement subject to joint taxation and \notin 115 for single persons, widows or widowers, divorcees or married persons subject to separate taxation.
-French resident individuals will not be entitled to the avoir fiscal with respect to distributions made on or after January 1, 2005.
+As a results of the reforms implemented by the French Finance Law for 2004 and the French Finance Law for 2006, from January 1, 2006, French resident individuals are taxed on only 60% of the dividends they receive and, in addition to a fixed allowance, are entitled to a tax credit equal to 50% of all dividends received within on year (the "Tax Credit").
+The Tax Credit is capped at €230 for married couples and members of a union agreement subject to joint taxation and €115 for single persons, widows or widowers, divorcees or married persons subject to separate taxation.

 Dividends paid to non-residents are not normally eligible for the Tax Credit described above.
-However, qualifying non-resident individuals who were previously entitled to a refund of the avoir fiscal (net of applicable withholding tax) under a tax treaty entered into between France and their country of residence, may benefit from a refund of the Tax Credit (net of applicable withholding tax) under the same conditions as for the avoir fiscal, subject to compliance with the procedures for claiming benefits under the applicable treaty.
-The French tax authorities have not yet issued any guidance with regard to the refund of the Tax Credit to non-resident individuals.
-If it is possible to claim this refund, the claims process may entail compliance with cumbersome formalities.
+However, qualifying non-resident individuals may, depending on the provisions of the tax treaty possibly entered into between France and their country of residence, benefit from a refund of the Tax Credit (net of applicable withholding tax) under certain conditions, subject to compliance with the procedures for claiming benefits under the applicable treaty.
+The French tax authorities have not yet issued any guidance with regard to the procedures for claiming the refund of the Tax Credit to non-resident individuals.